Roborock Unveils World-First Smart Home Cleaning Technologies, Redefining the Future of Automated Cleaning at IFA 2024

 - Roborock Qrevo Curv and Roborock Qrevo Edge: Deliver top performance with a Dual Anti-Tangle System for preventing hair tangling and an AdaptiLift Chassis for seamless adaptation to different floor types, ensuring optimal and effortless cleaning.

-- Roborock Qrevo Slim: The industry's slimmest 3D Time of Flight (ToF) navigation robot vacuum at 8.2cm, offering advanced navigation, obstacle recognition and robust suction in a sleek profile.
+- Roborock Qrevo Slim: The industry's slimmest 3D Time f Flight (ToF) navigation robot vacuum at 8.2cm, offering advanced navigation, obstacle recognition and robust suction in a sleek profile.

 - Roborock H5: A cordless vacuum delivering exceptional suction and advanced filtration for a thorough cleaning experience.